-When the days turn warm and balmy, the idea of entertaining with brunch is appealing.
-It gets a weekend morning off to a good start - and you and your friends can gather out of doors to enjoy the sunshine, each other's company, and great food.
+When the days turn warm and balmy, the idea of entertaining by throwing a brunch is appealing.
+It gets a weekend morning off to a good start -- and you and your friends can gather out of doors to enjoy the sunshine, each other's company, and great food.

 When to Serve Brunch